EoghannIrving/mindloom/README.md

    All packages including `python-dotenv`, `pydantic`, `pydantic-settings`, `PyYAML`, `fastapi`, `uvicorn`, `python-multipart`, `jinja2`, and `pytest` are version pinned.
 If you see import errors like `E0401`, ensure these packages are installed by running the above command.
 3. Copy `example.env` to `.env` and set `OPENAI_API_KEY` for ChatGPT access. `VAULT_PATH` defaults to `/vault/Projects` when that folder exists, otherwise `vault/Projects` relative to the project root.
 Paths containing `~` are expanded to your home directory.
    `CALENDAR_ICS_PATH` points to your exported calendar file and `TIME_ZONE` sets the IANA time zone used when parsing events.
+Set `GOOGLE_CALENDAR_ID` and `GOOGLE_CREDENTIALS_PATH` to read events directly from Google Calendar.
 4. Ensure the vault directory exists and contains markdown project files.
 5. Create a `data/logs` directory to persist logs:
    ```bash